cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 $ bundle
 ```

-Finally, copy the extra files (refer to the [starter project][starter] for the detailed file directory structure) from the theme's gem to your Jekyll site, and append all the variables of the theme's `_config.yml` to your Jekyll site.
+Finally, copy the required files from the theme's gem (for detailed files, see [starter project][starter]) to your Jekyll site.

-> **Hint**: To locate the theme’s gem, execute:
+> **Hint**: To locate the installed theme’s gem, execute:
 >
 ```console
 $ bundle info --path jekyll-theme-chirpy
 ```

-Or you can [use the starter template][use-starter] to create a Jekyll site to save time copying contents from theme's gem.
+Or you can [**use the starter template**][use-starter] to create a Jekyll site to save time copying files from theme's gem.
+We have prepared everything for you there!

 ### Fork From GitHub